 This course is presented in an ARTICLE format.
 Take a deep breath.
 The air we breathe is not something that we often think about, but air quality has a profound impact on our daily lives.

-Because we spend so much time indoors, it is critical to know how these indoor environments affect us, and therefore the last several decades have seen a proliferation of research on the topic.
-Join us as we at why indoor air quality is important to building occupants.
+Because we spend so much time indoors, it is critical to know how the indoor environmental quality affects us, and therefore the last several decades have seen a proliferation of research on the topic.
+Join us as we see why indoor environmental quality is important to building occupants.

-Recognize specific ways that indoor air quality effects the health, well-being, and productivity of building occupants
+Recognize specific ways that indoor air quality affects the health, well-being, and productivity of building occupants

 Identify opportunities to improve building air quality through design and construction interventions